ufs-community/ufs-srweather-app/docs/UsersGuide/source/InputOutputFiles.rst

 Default Initial and Lateral Boundary Conditions
 -----------------------------------------------
-The default initial and lateral boundary condition files are set to be a severe weather case from 20190615 at 18 UTC.
+The default initial and lateral boundary condition files are set to be a severe weather case from June 15, 2019 (20190615) at 18 UTC.
 FV3GFS GRIB2 files are the default model and file format.
-A tar file (``gst_data.tgz``) containing the model data for this case is available in the `UFS SRW App Data Bucket <https://noaa-ufs-srw-pds.s3.amazonaws.com/index.html#current_srw_release_data/>`__.
+A tar file
+(``gst_data.tgz``) containing the model data for this case is available in the `UFS SRW App Data Bucket <https://noaa-ufs-srw-pds.s3.amazonaws.com/index.html#current_srw_release_data/>`__.

 Running the App for Different Dates